-To minimize the effects of co-signing a loan on your own credit score, make sure you read and understand the terms of the loan.
-For example, check to see what, if any, collateral you are using to support the loan.
-If you're pledging your house or car, other lenders will be less likely to let you use the same property as collateral.
-In addition, you may be able to negotiate to have your co-signing liability limited to just the principal so you won't be stuck owing interest, penalties or other fees.
+To minimize the effects of cosigning a loan on your own credit score, make sure you read and understand the terms of the loan.
+For example, check to see what, if any, collateral you're using to support the loan.
+If you're pledging your house or car, other lenders may not let you use the same property as collateral later.

 It may be possible to negotiate your liability, agreeing to pay just the principal if the primary borrower defaults.
 Doing so can prevent you from being stuck with interest, penalties and other fees.
 You may also ask that the creditor notify you of any late or missed payments in writing so you can step in before small problems become big ones.